|

 "Do you think Gimli will like that colour?" asked Eowyn.

-Now, pull up the ends like this
+Now, pull up the ends like this, tie it off with thread, like

-like this
+like this.

 "Perhaps I should wrap Faramir's bookhe will be more

-" She took a bite of caraway cake.
-Choose
+She took a bite of caraway cake.
+Choose a piece of fabric

-a piece of fabric the right shapedark blue for Faramirpull
+the right size and shapedark blue for Faramirpull

-Tie off with threadhmmm, not too baddecorate
+up the ends, tie off with threadhmmm, not too baddecorate

-"Stop laughing!
-Or you will be sleeping
+with a ribbon...
+"Stop laughing, or you will be sleeping

-alone tonight.
+alone tonight!
 In the garden."

 "There is not enough time to get everything packed!"

-"Míriel will do the packing, melmenyaall
+"Míriel will do the packing, melmenya.
+All

 you have to do is tell her what you want to take.
 Anyway,

-you will not need much
+you will not need much..."
+His voice trailed away.

 "Why not?"